In 2023, Bundaberg Writers’ Club will be meeting in the Rum City Silver Band hall, 89 Targo Street, opposite Dan Murphy’s, Bundaberg.

 Talk about lateral thinking.

-We were proud to be asked to take part in the Queensland Writers Centres birthday celebrations.
-We first did our small bit to help fund a new project, the Queensland Hachette Mentoring Program [QHMP], to support the ongoing creative and professional development of remote and rural writers in Queensland.
-And during CRUSH members were proud to conduct readings of their works header by Samantha Wheeler, and introduced by our own Cheryse Durrant.
+We were proud, back in 2015, to be invited to take part in the Queensland Writers Centres birthday celebrations and helped fund a project designed to support the ongoing creativeand professional development of remote and rural writers in Queensland.

 Our Aim: To bring together a group of people who have a love of writing and, together, to foster and develop this art